jhallen/nanorv32/README.md

 for multply and divide, a mispredicted branch or when there is a stall due to a pipeline hazard.

-Nanorv32 is bypassed, so there are very few pipeline stalls due to hazards.
+Nanorv32 is bypassed, so there are few pipeline stalls due to hazards.
 However there is one case: when a load is followed by an instruction that uses the load result, there is a one cycle delay.
 This hazard could be eliminated with a bypass MUX, but doing so puts the data load in series with